DancesWithDobes/Pothole_detection/README.md

-(notebook is a bit messy, but as I was still learning YOLO at the time, if I format it too much, the imahes will be lost.)
+(notebook is a bit messy, but as I was still learning YOLO at the time, if I format it too much, the annotated images within will be lost, without further retraining.)

 (potential employers and interviewers, please use the colab link attached on my resume, for your convience)